 – Do it now: (if it takes less than 2 minutes)

-– Schedule it: Add a Start and Due Date to prioritize and monitor the task in the Calendar.
+– Schedule it: Add a Due Date to prioritize and monitor the task in your Planner.

 – Delegate it: Use the Assign Task feature to assign it to someone else.

-– Put it in the Someday/Maybe category: Keep an eye on this category every month or so.
+– Put it in the Soon board of your Planner: Keep an eye on this board every month or so.

 To ensure things keep moving, engage in periodic reviews (at least once a week) to streamline and update your tasks, always focusing on the next logical actions.
 Once set up, the GTD method combined with DropTask is the ideal system to help you pull everything together in an organized fashion so you can knock out tasks quickly.

 If you’d like some help with using ‘GTD’ in DropTask, get in touch at email@example.com and we’ll do all we can to assist.